 Xrays will be necessary to evaluate the tail and determine the extent of the damage.

-Your cat will need to have fasted from the night before (unless your veterinarian tells you otherwise).
+The cat will need to have fasted from the night before (unless your veterinarian tells you otherwise).

-- The incision is made between two vertebrae and the ligaments are cut.
+- An incision is made between two vertebrae and the ligaments are cut.
 Due to the proximity to the anus, where possible, the veterinarian will try to leave a stub (one or two vertebrae of the tail), but this is not always possible.